QuestCode/thema-2.1-slm/ICC/Letter of Invitation/Verbeteringen concept letter.md

 In case you need any extra transportation to attend the meeting, please do not hesitate to ask us, so we can make arrangements to make your trip as comfortable as possible.

-Please send us an email confirming whether you will be attending the meeting or not.
+Please send us an email confirming whether you will be attending the meeting.

 We are looking forward to meeting you and hope you will be present on that day.